wombleton/gitlaw-nz/acts/C/Criminal Investigations (Bodily Samples) Act 1995.md

     *   (a) the person was a young person on the date of the offence; and

-    *   (b) a Youth Court made an order under [section 282][242] of the Children, Young Persons, and Their Families Act 1989 discharging the information relating to the offence after finding that the offence was proved.
+    *   (b) a Youth Court made an order under [section 282][244] of the Children, Young Persons, and Their Families Act 1989 discharging the charge relating to the offence after finding that the offence was proved.

     (4) The retention periods and effect of certain subsequent offences are as follows:

     **Sentence or order** **Retention period for order or conviction** **Retention period for subsequent offence **

-    [Section 26(a) or (ab)][65]: [section 283(a) to (n)][241] order made by a Youth Court 10 years after date of that [section 283][241] order If a [section 282][242] order is subsequently made during that 10-year period after the offence is proved, a further retention period of 4 years applies and runs concurrently with the 10-year period.
+    [Section 26(a) or (ab)][65]: [section 283(a) to (n)][243] order made by a Youth Court 10 years after date of that [section 283][243] order If a [section 282][244] order is subsequently made during that 10-year period after the offence is proved, a further retention period of 4 years applies and runs concurrently with the 10-year period.

-    [Section 26(a) or (ab)][65]: [section 283(o)][241] order made by a Youth Court but no imprisonment 10 years after date of [section 283(o)][241] order If a [section 282][242] order is subsequently made during that 10-year period after the offence is proved, a further retention period of 4 years applies and runs concurrently with the 10-year period.
+    [Section 26(a) or (ab)][65]: [section 283(o)][243] order made by a Youth Court but no imprisonment 10 years after date of [section 283(o)][243] order If a [section 282][244] order is subsequently made during that 10-year period after the offence is proved, a further retention period of 4 years applies and runs concurrently with the 10-year period.

-    [Section 26(a) or (ab)][65]: convicted by a District Court but no imprisonment 10 years after date of conviction If a [section 282][242] order is subsequently made during that 10-year period after the offence is proved, a further retention period of 4 years applies and runs concurrently with the 10-year period.
+    [Section 26(a) or (ab)][65]: convicted by a District Court but no imprisonment 10 years after date of conviction If a [section 282][244] order is subsequently made during that 10-year period after the offence is proved, a further retention period of 4 years applies and runs concurrently with the 10-year period.

-    [Section 26(ac)][65]: [section 282][242] order made after offence proved 4 years after date of [section 282][242] order If a [section 283][241] order is subsequently made during that 4-year period, a further retention period of 10 years applies and runs concurrently with the 4-year period.
+    [Section 26(ac)][65]: [section 282][244] order made after offence proved 4 years after date of [section 282][244] order If a [section 283][243] order is subsequently made during that 4-year period, a further retention period of 10 years applies and runs concurrently with the 4-year period.

     If the person is subsequently convicted by a District Court without imprisonment during that 4-year period, a further retention period of 10 years applies and runs concurrently with the 4-year period.

-    If another [section 282][242] order is subsequently made during that 4-year period after the offence is proved, a further retention period of 4 years applies and runs concurrently with the first 4-year period.
+    If another [section 282][244] order is subsequently made during that 4-year period after the offence is proved, a further retention period of 4 years applies and runs concurrently with the first 4-year period.

     (5) A person's DNA profile stored under [section 26][65] may, unless otherwise provided by this Act, be stored indefinitely on a DNA profile databank if any of the following apply: